Glossary of Terms

 Interfacial Failure is an adhesive joint failure where the crack propagates at the interface of the adhesive and the substrate.
-Interfacial failure is usually indicative of poor surface preparation or degradation due to chemical attack.
+Interfacial failure is usually indicative of poor surface preparation or degradation due to a chemical attack.
 It is the least desirable failure mode in an adhesive joint, as it occurs at a load that is generally unpredictable.

 Material Science is the study of the relationship between the molecular structure of a material and its properties.
 It can involve the design and discovery of new materials as well as the influence of manufacturing processes on the material’s structure and properties.

-A Metal is a material that conducts electricity and, in comparison to polymers, is generally hard, malleable, and ductile.
+Metal is a material that conducts electricity and, in comparison to polymers, is generally hard, malleable, and ductile.
 Metals tend to have surfaces that are highly reactive (high surface energy) and therefore tend to react with other substances: they tend to oxidize and corrode, adsorb contaminants, and bond strongly to other substances such as polymers.

 Oleophobic coatings are oil-repellent and often used on consumer electronic devices to make them easier to clean off skin oils.

-Parylene coatings are thin polymer layers applied to a surface from vapor phase that can act as moisture barriers, corrosion barriers, and protect from chemical contamination.
+Parylene coatings are thin polymer layers applied to a surface from the vapor phase that can act as moisture barriers, corrosion barriers, and protect from chemical contamination.
 Parylene coatings are commonly used on medical devices and PCBs in demanding applications.

 Plasma Treatment is a surface treatment technique using a chemically or electrically excited gas to alter the composition and properties of a surface.
 Flame treatment, corona treatment, vacuum plasma treatment, and atmospheric pressure plasma treatment are all types of plasmas.
-Plasma treatments can be used to clean surfaces by oxidizing contaminants to volatile species, dehydrate and reduce oxides on metals, increase surface energy of polymers by introduction of oxidized functional groups, and deposit functional coatings.
+Plasma treatments can be used to clean surfaces by oxidizing contaminants to volatile species, dehydrate and reduce oxides on metals, increase the surface energy of polymers by the introduction of oxidized functional groups, and deposit functional coatings.

 Polar Component of Surface Energy

-Polar Component of Surface Energy is a measure of the intermolecular attractions in a substance due to hydrogen bonding and the interactions of permanent dipoles, either with other dipoles (Keesom forces) or with induced dipoles (Debye forces).
+The Polar Component of Surface Energy is a measure of the intermolecular attractions in a substance due to hydrogen bonding and the interactions of permanent dipoles, either with other dipoles (Keesom forces) or with induced dipoles (Debye forces).
 Because the polar component of surface energy depends on the specifics of molecular structure (i.e. the type and amount of functional groups), it is readily increased by surface treatments.
-The polar component of surface energy is responsible for many of the strong interactions responsible for adhesion of inks, paints, and coatings.
+The polar component of surface energy is responsible for many of the strong interactions responsible for the adhesion of inks, paints, and coatings.